emmogrin/gensyn-oneclick/Gswarm-Role.md

 /link-telegram
 ```

-2. You’ll get a code.
-In Telegram, send:
+2. You’ll be giving a code to paste in your Telegram Bot...

-/verify YOURCODE
+Looks like this:  /verify 4Q478483

-You’ll receive confirmation + be assigned The Swarm role.
+You’ll receive confirmation + be assigned The Swarm role.😁

 ---